RedisLabs/redislabs-docs/content/rs/developing/crdbs/developing-streams-crdb.md

 Each entry consists of:

 - An ID that is unique and monotonically increasing ID
-- The data that is a list of key-value pairs, but not a hash because there may be several pairs with the same “key”
+- The data that is a list of key-value pairs, but not a hash because there may be several pairs with the same "key"

-You can access the data (“read”) using XREAD or using consumer-groups and XREADGROUP.
+You can access the data ("read") using XREAD or using consumer-groups and XREADGROUP.

 ## Streams and Active-Active